thenfour/Clarinoid/CAD/clarinoid3-bodytest/readme.txt

      i had also considered more sub-boards, maybe again mounted @ 90 degrees like the potentiometer. but mechanical stress & complexity concern me. in the spirit of experimenting/testing, let's go for SMD pin headers.

+04 = micromod is not ideal for our design. benefit does not outweigh the cost regarding
+     vibration, complexity, stability, convention.